Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 not sure what this other site is or if it's involved, but they stole the landing page and the favicon

-whatever, I am going to assume they are dutch furries

 ## update 8/13

 ![](/images/discord-skids/2022-08-13-08-05-46.png)